Heskey highlights how Bertrand Traore has improved at Aston Villa | Goal.com

 The 25-year-old has provided attacking options for Dean Smith since he returned to the Premier League in September, after his first stint with Chelsea during the 2016-17 campaign.

-Traore has scored four goals and provided two assists so far in 18 league appearances for Aston Villa who sit ninth in the league table with two games in hand.
+Traore has scored four goals and provided two assists so far in 18 league appearances for Aston Villa, who sit ninth on the league table with two games in hand.

 In his assessment of the Burkina Faso forward, Heskey – who played for Aston Villa between 2009 and 2012 – said the 25-year-old has improved in his work-rate and he is now giving his best to help the Villa Park outfit.